-California Reparations Task Force Holds Latest Hearings on Discrimination in Housing, Education and More
+California Reparations Task Force Held Latest Hearings on Discrimination in Housing, Education and More

 Kamilah Moore, lawyer; chair, California Reparations Task Force